 Part 6: Check out more holiday traditions.
 Let students roll over and click the many other objects on the scrapbooks.
 They'll learn about different symbols and rituals, hear holiday songs, and find recipes to family holiday foods.
 And on each scrapbook, they'll find at least one fun printable activity for home or at school.

 In the Teacher section under each scrapbook, you'll find a link to Thinking Questions for that holiday.
 Pass out copies before students explore each scrapbook and have them record their answers as they move through independently.
 This can be used as an assessment or as the first step of a larger project about the holiday.

 Have students read about other holidays under "Holidays Around the World."
-Then print out and share copies of Compare Two Holidays.
+Then print out and share copies of the Compare Two Holidays printable.
 Ask students to choose two holidays, including at least one holiday in the online activity, and compare important facts about them.
 This printable asks students to answer the following questions about each holiday:

 - Why do people celebrate this holiday?

 - Where is this holiday celebrated — in one country or many countries?